 I know it’s early but it’s not too soon to plan for the holidays.
 I’m not talking about buying gifts or holiday shopping.
 At least not yet.

-Could it be time to relax and enjoy the holidays?
+Ready to enjoy the holidays?

 Are you in?

-I’ve already talked about how to start organizing.
-It’s got to be the first step, because let’s face it, why clean or decorate a room that’s a hot mess?
+Organization is the first step, because let’s face it, why clean or decorate a room that’s a hot mess?

 So get your calendar out and start with the rooms that really need your one on one organizing attention.

 - Dining Room

 Now for the fun part 😉

 We’re always cleaning but sometimes we need to slap on the rubber gloves for a deep clean.
 Your in-laws coming to stay for two weeks is a good motivator.
 Let’s face it we want our home to look amazing for the holidays.